Click to see a 90-second overview of Health Catalyst

 Step 2 – Prioritize

 Our second step is to look for data to prioritize the opportunities.
-Catalyst has an analytics application that allows you to slice and dice data to hone in on high resource-consuming activities that represent the biggest opportunities for improvement.
+Catalyst has a Key Process Analysis (KPA) analytics application that allows you to slice and dice data to hone in on high resource-consuming activities that represent the biggest opportunities for improvement.

 Step 3 – Discover